 Yes, starting from the August 2012 administration, the Diplomate of National Board Centralised Entrance Test (DNB-CET) has changed from a paper and pencil test to a computer-based test (CBT).
 This is not an Internet-based test, i.e. a candidate does not take the test over the Internet.
 Instead of reading the questions from a paper booklet and darkening the ovals in an answer sheet, a candidate will now read the questions on a computer screen and choose an answer by using a mouse to click on the appropriate option.

 Yes, candidates will have the option to navigate between the questions via the Review Screen.
-Candidates are advised to make use of the Practice Test on the NBE website www.natboard.edu.in/CET to familiarise themselves with the navigation and functionality of the actual test.
+Candidates are advised to make use of the Demo Test on the NBE website www.cet.natboard.edu.in to familiarize themselves with the navigation and functionality of the actual test.
 A 15-minute tutorial will also be available prior to the start of the actual test.

-The tutorial provides a series of screens that will orient you to the computer-based DNB-CET.
+The tutorial provides a series of screens that will orient you to the computer based DNB-CET.
 This will give you an opportunity to try the various features, including how to navigate between questions, review them, select, de-select, change and mark responses etc. The tutorial has a total duration of 15 minutes and candidates are advised to go through it entirely before starting the actual test.
 At the end of the tutorial, candidates will be asked to accept a non-disclosure agreement (NDA) before beginning the test.
-For a similar preview, candidates can take a tour of the Practice Test which will be available on NBE website at www.natboard.edu.in/cet
+For a similar preview, candidates can take a tour of the Demo Test which will be available on NBE website at www.natboard.edu.in/CET